Perutago/omega-web-monitor/README.md

 ```
 [
     {
         // Set the UUID for the job.
-This must be unique.
+It must not be duplicated with other jobs.
         "id": "00000000-0000-0000-0000-000000000000",

-        // Set the job name.
+        // Set the name of the job.
         "name": "Omega WEB Monitor star count",

         "type": "xpath",

-        // Set the job execution time in cron format.
+        // Set the time to execute the job in cron format.
         // https://www.npmjs.com/package/cron
         "cronTime": "0 0 20 * * *",

-        // Set the URL of the website to monitor.
+        // Set the URL of the WEB site to be monitored.
         "url": "https://github.com/Perutago/omega-web-monitor",

         "enabled": true,

-        // Set the ID of notification setting.
+        // Set the ID of the notification setting.
         "notificationSettingIds": [
             "00000000-0000-0000-0000-000000000000",
             "00000000-0000-0000-0000-000000000001"
         ],

-        // Set the XPath expression to monitor.
-You can obtain the XPath using your browser's developer tools.
+        // Set the XPath of the monitoring target.
+You can get the XPath using the developer tools of Chrome.
         "xpath": "/html/body/div[1]/div[5]/div/main/div/div[1]/div[2]/ul/li[3]/div/div[1]/form/button/span[2]/text()"
     }
 ]
 ```

 ### ./omega-web-monitor/settings/NotificationSetting.json
-Configure the notification settings for website changes.
+This is the setting for notification when a change is detected in a WEB site.
 ```
 [
     {
         // Set the UUID for the notification setting.
-This must be unique.
+It must not be duplicated with other notification settings.
         "id": "00000000-0000-0000-0000-000000000000",

         // Set the name of the notification setting.